masqomar21/memory-pygame/README.md

 # Description

 This is an food-base memory tile game.
-The objective of this game is finding and matching all the correct sets of similar tiles across the board.
+The objective of this game is aims to hone one's memory by giving a game in the form of cards that are matched with pictures.
+The user must find a card with the same food picture and then click simultaneously so that the card is paired.
+The higher the level, the faster the time, so the user must play and analyze which images are the same.
+Are you ready for this game?
+Let's complete the level and prove your skills!

+## Dependencies (Library)
+- `pygame`          : Main library to operates the game
+- `pygame_widgets`  : Library to create slider in Volume menu
+- `random`          : Library to handle all random function
+- `os`              : Library to interact with operation system
+- `cv2`             : Library to show the background of in game

 ## Prerequisites
 This game requires Python 3.10+ in order to run.
 Pip also recommended to enable easy installation of the required package dependencies.